 The program is open to students who are either low-income or whose parents did not graduate with a bachelor's degree.
 Students must be U.S. citizens, permanent residents, or refugees.

 The program provides a comprehensive range of academic and other support services to eligible participants to enhance their academic skills in order to increase their rate of retention, graduation, and/or transfer to a 4-year institution.

 The program fosters an institutional climate supportive of the success of low-income and first-generation college students.
 All program services are provided at no cost to participants.

-Students enrolled or accepted for enrollment at Tri-C's Metro Campus.
-Western Campus program beginning Spring 2011
+Students enrolled or accepted for enrollment at Tri-C's Eastern, Metropolitan or Western Campus.

 - First-generation college students